-Liquid starch is available at most grocery stores near the laundry and ironing supplies, and we used the Sta-Flo brand.
+Liquid starch is the key to this easiest slime recipe.
+Available at most grocery stores near the laundry and ironing supplies, and I used the Sta-Flo brand.

 We shared this fabulously simple slime recipe in this month’s issue of Raising Arizona Kids magazine.
 Go check it out.

 OPTIONAL: 10 drops of neon green food coloring (or 1 tablespoon of craft paint)

 2/3 cup liquid starch (I used the Sta-Flo brand found with ironing supplies)

 TO MAKE THE SLIME: Empty a four-ounce bottle of school glue into a bowl.
 Fill the empty glue bottle with warm water, shake and pour out into the bowl.
 If desired, color the slime by mixing in food coloring or paint.
 Blend well — I like to use a whisk for this part.
 Finally add the liquid starch and stir with a spoon until it thickens into SLIME!!